Skip to content

 Context for Operators

-For B2B diligence the Trustpilot rating is partially informative - the Send App component dilutes the merchant signal, but the 32% 1-star bar matches what Capterra reviewers say about support friction on tickets.
-The signals that matter more than the star rating: regulatory credentials (CBN Switching & Processing, MFB licence, PCI DSS Level 1, SOC 1/2), the 1M+ merchant base, the named enterprise client roster (Uber, Netflix, Microsoft, Booking, Flywire), the layoffs and class-action drag from 2022-2024, and the unconfirmed but likely down-round in progress.
-The Glassdoor 'unstructured environment' commentary is the one to push on in vendor calls - ask who currently owns merchant escalation and how SLAs are tracked.
+For B2B diligence the Trustpilot rating is partially informative.
+The Send App component dilutes the merchant signal, but the 32% 1-star bar matches what Capterra reviewers say about support friction on tickets.
+The signals that matter more than the star rating: regulatory credentials (CBN Switching & Processing, MFB licence, PCI DSS Level 1, SOC 1/2), the 1M+ merchant base, the named enterprise client roster (Uber, Netflix, Microsoft, Booking, Flywire), the layoffs (2023 plus a second wave in Kenya and South Africa in July 2025), the resolved 2022-23 Kenya asset-freeze episodes, and the unconfirmed but likely down-round in progress.
+The Glassdoor 'unstructured environment' commentary is the one to push on in vendor calls: ask who currently owns merchant escalation and how SLAs are tracked.

 Notable Clients

-1M+ businesses in total.
+4M+ business customers (plus ~2M Send App users as of April 2026).
 Public client list includes Uber (African ride-payments), Netflix (African subscriptions), Microsoft (5-year Azure strategic agreement, June 2023), Booking.com, Flywire (international student payments), Bamboo (Nigerian investment app), Piggyvest (Nigerian savings), Jumia (African e-commerce), Airpeace (Nigerian airline).
-For iGaming specifically the publicly-known client is Bet9ja, Nigeria's largest sports-betting operator, plus a long tail of smaller Nigerian and Kenyan sportsbooks and African-licensed casinos that haven't been individually disclosed.
-No global iGaming brand (no Bet365, no Entain, no Flutter Entertainment, no DraftKings, no MGM) is publicly attributed - and given the naming overlap with Flutter Entertainment plc, the absence is conspicuous.
+For iGaming specifically the publicly-known clients are Bet9ja (Nigeria's largest sports-betting operator), Betway and NairaBet, plus a long tail of smaller Nigerian and Kenyan sportsbooks and African-licensed casinos that haven't been individually disclosed.
+No tier-one global operator (no Bet365, no Entain, no Flutter Entertainment, no DraftKings, no MGM) is publicly attributed, and given the naming overlap with Flutter Entertainment plc, the absence is conspicuous.

 Operational Details